About Lisa Schmidt, MS, LAC, CN, SEP™, CYT, CEBS

 For more than 30 years I have been helping people improve their health and overall wellbeing.
 With a goal to reduce suffering in the world, I am passionate about helping my clients feel better physically, mentally and emotionally so that their improved health and happiness strengthens their lives and creates a beautiful, ongoing ripple effect in the world.
-I provide integrative tools and practices that enhance the way we live and encourage openness, kindness, curiosity and self-compassion above all else.
-Through employing mindful eating, stress management, somatic (body-based) practices and yoga, meditation and proven psychotherapeutic techniques, I treat each client individually and holistically.
+I provide evidence based integrative tools and practices that enhance the way we live and encourage openness, kindness, curiosity and self-compassion above all else.
+Through employing mindful eating, counseling therapy, stress management, somatic (body-based) practices and yoga, meditation and proven psychotherapeutic techniques, I treat each client individually and holistically.
 Together, we work toward developing the long-term supportive habits, personal insights, motivation, resiliency and self-compassion that support sustainable whole-body health and optimal living.

 My Personal Experience